 Karuizawa Shiraito Falls (白糸の滝)

 Karuizawa’s most renowned waterfall has to be Karuizawa Shiraito Falls.
-While the vegetation around the waterfall and the cliff where the water falls down has had human touches, the artificial element of the waterfall doesn’t make it any less amazing.
+While the vegetation around the waterfall and the cliff where the water falls has been influenced by human intervention, the waterfall’s artificial element doesn’t detract from its amazingness.
 If you come to Karuizawa to escape from the heat, Shiraito Falls will surely cool you down, both visually and physically!

 For more information about this enchanting waterfall, refer to our Guide to Karuizawa Shiraito Falls & Ryūgaeshi Falls!